 Here’s Autumn grabbing my hand to have a chew on my finger:

 - Use teething gel.
 You can buy this in pharmacies or on the shelf in places like Boots and Superdrug.
 It definitely helped with Autumn’s whinging due to teething pain.
 I’m not sure if it was just that she liked the taste of it or if it actually helped the pain, but whatever, I didn’t have to listed to a whinging baby so we were both winners either way!

 - Lots of cuddles!
 Even as an adult, I know that cuddles help make all kinds of things feel better.
 One of the best things you can probably do for your baby when they’re teething is give them lots of cuddles!

 - Holding chilled toys in their mouth for them.
 We have a pink gel foot my cousin bought Autumn that goes in the fridge.
 It must feel nice and soothing to bite down on, especially when it’s just been cooled.
 Unfortunately, Autumn had a bit of a gum on it but seemed slightly confused and went back to her hand.
 It might work better for other babies though, it’s worth a go !

-- If all else fails, your baby won’t settle and keeps whinging give them some medication*.
+- If all else fails, your baby won’t settle, and keeps whinging, give them some medication*.
+You can look at a site such as Best For Parents for information on different medicines, and advice on what to use and when.
 Within 20 minutes of giving paracetamol to Autumn when nothing else seemed to help, she always calmed down and seemed a lot happier!